Pritha17/Nephron-Mg_Ca_transport/README.md

 # About
 This is latest version of sex-specific mathematical models for epithelial transport along the nephron implemented in Python 3.
 Related research papers are listed below.
 Please cite appropriately.
-To improve computation time, parallel computation of different types of nephron is implemented for the multiple nephron model.

 # Instructions
 To run the parallel simulation code use command: **python3 parallel_simulate.py --sex [option] --species rat --type superficial --inhibition [option]**